-- A Door Release Knob to unlock door from the closed position for exiting cab or to move the door to the open position. - B Door Open Release Knob to unlock the door from the full open position, so door can be closed. - 5.
-HVAC Panel
+- 4a Door Release Knob to unlock door from the closed position for exiting cab or to move the door to the open position. - 4b Door Open Release Knob to unlock the door from the full open position, so door can be closed. - 5.
+GS Control Screen Refer to (Control Screens page 115)